Copyright 2006-2012 Julie Shepherd Knapp. All rights reserved.

 Holistic and Alternative Homeschooling.

-parent with no help?
-Do you need your student to work as independently as
+no help?
+Do you need your student to work as independently as possible?

 If so, take a look at these approaches: